Riding the Elan Valley Trail

 We were riding on a burning July day so were only too glad to stop often to admire the view; the summer sun made for a long hot climb, despite the forested sections that provided welcome shade.
 After a lunch stop among the trees, we made the final push to the top.

-Eventually, hot and tired but happy, we reached Craig Goch.
+Eventually – hot and tired but happy after our 13km climb – we reached Craig Goch.
 It had been a long climb – particularly for little legs – but the sense of achievement was worth it.
 We stood and saw how the final expanse of water gives way to the mountains beyond.
 We would save those for another day, when G is older.

 For now, we were happy to know the rest of our ride would be easy; our return trip to the visitors’ centre was downhill all the way.
 We turned around and freewheeled our way back to the cafe for a well-deserved ice cream.